UltraEngine/Documentation/CPP/Framebuffer_Capture.md

 ## Remarks

 This method will cause the contents of the framebuffer to be copied to a [Pixmap](Pixmap.md) when the first frame is rendered after the next call to [World::Render](World_Render.md).
-The captured image will be available in the extra member of an EVENT_FRAMECAPTURE event.
-One EVENT_FRAMECAPTURE event will be emitted for each call to this method.
-The event data member will store an index to the captured frame that starts at zero and iterates with each frame capture.
+The captured image will be available in the array returned by [Framebuffer:GetCaptures](Framebuffer_GetCaptures.md).
+One frame will be captured for each call to this method.

 ## Example